Simulation Studies#

 1. Simulation Design Overview#

-Phenotype data simulation: Establishes the fundamental simulation framework for generating synthetic phenotype data.
-Simulates phenotype data (Y matrix) based on real genotype data (X matrix) using total heritability and SNP-level heritability approaches.
+Phenotype Data Simulation: Establishes the fundamental simulation framework for generating synthetic phenotype data.
+Simulates phenotype data (Y matrix) for \(L\) traits based on real genotype data (X matrix) using total heritability and SNP-level heritability approaches.
 Configurable for different numbers of traits (2, 5, 10, 20) and causal variants with controllable heritability.

-Run ColocBoostb: Executes the ColocBoost algorithm on simulated datasets to identify colocalizing variants and trait clusters.
+Run ColocBoost: Executes the ColocBoost algorithm on simulated datasets to identify colocalizing variants and trait clusters.
 Processes and standardizes results for performance evaluation with key output metrics.

 FineBoost (single trait ColocBoost): Demonstrates the FineBoost extension that incorporates fine-mapping capabilities into the ColocBoost framework.

-OPERA: simulation using original proportion configuration: Implements the original OPERA design for benchmark comparisons and methodological validation.
+Comparison with OPERA: Implements the original OPERA design for benchmark comparisons and methodological validation.

 [1] simxQTL: In house simulation R package to support investigations of various QTL association methods.